golam71/odin-cv-app/README.md

 All of the data/state is passed into the root `App` component and passed via reference to the other components.

 ## Theming
-Theme is based on the famous `nightowl` vscode theme with slight modifications. `CSS variables` were used to
+Theme is based on the famous `nightowl` vscode theme with slight modifications. `CSS variables` were used.